GetWellClinic/gofetchrover/docs/rover.md

 docker restart gofetchrover-rover-1
 ```
 ### Cron
-The code is set up to run every 8 hrs by default.
+The code is set up to run and download labs every 8 hrs by default.
 To change the frequency to download every 5 min, edit the Docker/rover/Dockerfile file and update the following line:
 ``` bash
 RUN echo "* */8 * * * ...